2003scape/rsc-data-server/README.md

 corresponding to the `.handler` property:

 ### playerLoggedIn
-sent to rsc-server instances when players login.
+sent to data clients when players login.

 ```javascript
 {